A weak regularity lemma for polynomials: Applications

 We include a brief list of properties of univariate degree in Section~\ref{subsec:ud-properties} below.

-\begin{remark} In fact, just the special case of the definition of $\udeg(P)$ where $(n,m,\udeg(P))=(1,1,1)$ is already very interesting.
-Indeed, note that for any finite field $\F$, a \emph{univariate} polynomial $P \colon \F\to\F$ satisfies $\udeg(P)=1$ if and only if $P$ is a permutation of $\F$; such polynomials are naturally called \emph{permutation polynomials}, and have attracted much attention (see e.g.~\cite{Hou15} and the references within). \end{remark}
+\begin{remark} The special case of Definition~\ref{def:univariatedegree} where $(n,m,\udeg(P))=(1,1,1)$ is already very interesting.
+Indeed, note that for any finite field $\F$, a \emph{univariate} polynomial $P \colon \F\to\F$ satisfies $\udeg(P)=1$ if and only if $P$ induces a permutation of $\F$; such polynomials are naturally called \emph{permutation polynomials}, and have attracted much attention (see e.g.~\cite{Hou15} and the references within). \end{remark}

 Our main result in this section is as follows.